-Service-level agreements are a critical part of a unified-communications-as-a-service contract.
-They should clearly state the conditions of service, such as uptime, mean time to repair and other performance characteristics, and provide buyers with a remedy for non-performance.
+Service-level agreements are a critical part of a unified communications as a service (UCaaS) contract.
+They should clearly state the conditions of service, such as uptime, mean time to repair and other performance characteristics, and provide buyers with a remedy for nonperformance.

-Unfortunately, creating solid and enforceable service-level agreements (SLAs) is often a black art.
+Unfortunately, creating solid and enforceable SLAs is often an uphill battle.
 Most UCaaS providers offer boilerplate terms of service that cover usage, options for discontinuing service, payment requirements, privacy and security, and dispute resolution.
-Providers may guarantee uptime and performance with non-performance credits -- or they may not.
-Regulatory requirements that apply to PSTN providers may not apply to UCaaS vendors.
+Providers may guarantee uptime and performance with nonperformance credits -- or they may not.
+Regulatory requirements that apply to public switched telephone network (PSTN) providers may not apply to UCaaS vendors.
 Customers, especially smaller organizations, may lack the ability to negotiate custom cloud SLAs that meet their needs.

 Some companies may welcome boilerplate SLAs from UCaaS providers, especially if they've experienced pain and complexity when negotiating SLAs for WAN technologies.
-The complexities of WAN SLAs, along with the difficulty of monitoring service disruptions and obtaining credits, has made crafting and enforcing SLAs time consuming, tedious and often not worth the effort.
+The complexities of WAN SLAs, along with the difficulty of monitoring service disruptions and obtaining credits, have made crafting and enforcing SLAs time-consuming, tedious and often not worth the effort.

-So how can organizations obtain service-level guarantees that meet their UCaaS needs and provide a remedy for non-performance?
-Follow these five steps to achieve UC cloud SLA success.
+So, how can organizations obtain service-level guarantees that meet their UCaaS needs and provide a remedy for nonperformance?
+Follow these five cloud SLA best practices to achieve UCaaS success.

-- Read the fine print.
 Usually, SLAs are publicly available on UCaaS provider websites.
-Review these SLAs carefully to ensure the provider offers a way to terminate the service for non-performance, and defines what non-performance means.
+Review these SLAs carefully to ensure the service provider offers a way to terminate the service for nonperformance and defines what nonperformance means.
 Your legal team should review the SLA -- and demand modification if necessary -- to ensure you aren't taking on any undue risk.

-- Manage, manage, manage.
 When implementing UCaaS, you still need to manage the UCaaS provider.
 At a minimum, you should monitor the reporting the provider makes available to you, such as uptime, voice and video performance, and scheduled outage information.
-Provider reports may also include detailed information about the performance of the underlying data network that connects you to your provider.
-According to Nemertes Research, nearly 60% of organizations manage UCaaS through existing network management tools or specialty tools from vendors such as IR, Nectar, Oracle and Unify Square.
+Service provider reports may also include detailed information about the performance of the underlying data network that connects you to your provider.
+According to Nemertes Research, nearly 60% of organizations manage UCaaS through existing network management tools or specialty tools from vendors such as Integrated Research, Nectar, Oracle and Unify Square.
 One-third of organizations rely solely on insights from their vendor.
-Websites such as downdetector.com are useful tools for insight into service availability as well.
+Websites such as Downdetector are useful tools for insight into service availability as well.

-- Address performance and support.
-Most discussions around UC cloud SLAs focus on performance factors such as uptime, MOS and jitter.
+Most discussions around UC cloud SLAs focus on performance factors, such as uptime, MOS and jitter.
 But an equally important factor is support and service delivery.
-Ensure your cloud SLA governs how long it takes to provision services; implement moves, adds, and changes; and update 911 routing databases.
+Ensure your cloud SLA governs how long it takes to provision services; implement moves, adds and changes; and update 911 routing databases.
 In addition, ensure the provider offers guarantees for mean time to repair, mean time to respond and help desk availability.
 If you can't report an outage because support services are unavailable, you shouldn't be penalized.

 Successfully establishing UCaaS SLAs requires a bit of work, from evaluating your needs and what providers offer to post-deployment insight into actual performance.
-Address cloud SLAs early in your UCaaS evaluation and plan to monitor performance to determine if the provider is meeting your needs.
+Address cloud SLA best practices early in your UCaaS evaluation, and plan to monitor performance to determine if the provider is meeting your needs.